RaidenCorporation/ZanyonLocker/README.md

 | **Architecture** | x64 (64-bit) |

 _Note: These are mimimum requirements, meaning, for example it says at least Windows 10, 22H2, but if you don't have an old version like that and you have a later version, that is perfect.
-If it meets all Requirements, then ZanyonLocker™ will run perfectly.
+If it meets all Requirements, then ZanyonLocker will run perfectly.
 More Space = Faster Encryption._

 ---
-**How To Check Your PC Info To See Whether ZanyonLocker™ Can Run On It** First, press **Windows Key + R** on your keyboard.
+**How To Check Your PC Info To See Whether ZanyonLocker Can Run On It** First, press **Windows Key + R** on your keyboard.
 Then, type **msinfo32** and press **enter.** This will give you all the specs of your PC.
 <img width="399" height="206" alt="Windows Run Dialogue" src="https://github.com/user-attachments/assets/662a027b-b829-4e77-b7e5-64808968e15c" />